Payal-Exf/SCMXPertLite_Project/README.md

     - After adding SSH host from the list of available hosts select the desired one.

 4. ***Open a Remote Window:***
-    - After connect is established you can now open folders and files o this remote server.
+    - After connection is established you can now open folders and files on this remote server.
-    - Add the your project focal directly here by drag and drop from local to server.
+    - Add the your project folder directly here by drag and drop from local to server.
-    - After folder is copied you need to install docker and docker compose
+    - After folder is copied you need to install docker and docker compose:
 - */Install Docker and Docker Compose/*

 ```bash